 Can Inherited Property Be Sold?

-In short, absolutely!
-Provided that you have gone through the proper probate process.
-Arizona probate law frequently asked questions can be complicated, but selling your home doesn’t have to be.
+The Arizona probate law can frequently be complicated, but selling your home doesn’t have to be.
 If you have completed the probate process, and have an unwanted home that you want to sell; you need to decide what is best for the estate.
 If you have an unwanted home that is in good condition, and has very little by the way of repairs needed.. you might be best to sell it on the open MLS.
 You will generally get a good offer in a very little amount of time.